 Race Story: Dylan Wykes 2017 Calgary Marathon

 Do you need anything?
 I ask.
-A quick sip of water as a precursor for his gel and Dylan Wykes is near ready for the start of the 2017 Calgary Half Marathon and Canadian Half Marathon Championships.
+A quick sip of water to prep for a gel and Dylan Wykes is near ready for the start of the 2017 Calgary Half Marathon and Canadian Half Marathon Championships.

-In the shadow of the Calgary Saddledome just over 12 minutes from the start of the Calgary Marathon, Dylan Wykes warms up in a black long sleeve Mizuno top with his Mile2Marathon logo in white on the front.
-He’s rocking a pair of Wayfarer-esq sunglasses, a yellow and grey classic five panel Mile2Marathon run cap, and a striking blue Suunto Ambit3 Sport watch.
+In the shadow of the Calgary Saddledome just 12 minutes from the start of the Calgary Marathon, Dylan Wykes warms up in a Mizuno black long sleeve with the Mile2Marathon logo emblazoned on the front.
+Dylan is rocking a pair of Wayfarer-esq sunglasses, a yellow and grey classic five panel Mile2Marathon run cap, with a striking blue Suunto Ambit3 Sport watch swinging at one end of his long wingspan.

 He sheds the long sleeve five minutes before the starting gun.

-With a bright orange Mizuno singlet loosely hanging off the broad shouldered frame of Canada’s third fastest marathoner ever, and a pair of black three inchers from Mizuno being the last of the material until you reach his super-dad white tube socks pulled nearly half way up his long lean calves.
-Glancing at him head to toe, Dylan looks like he could be ready to run a race, or play some beach volleyball in Kitsilano near where he lives with other soccer dads on a Tuesday afternoon—aside from the marathon bib pinned to his chest.
+With a bright orange Mizuno singlet loosely hanging off the broad shouldered frame of Canada’s second fastest marathoner ever, and a pair of black three inchers from Mizuno being the last of the material before reach his super-dad white tube socks pulled nearly half way up his long lean calves.
+Glancing at him head to toe, Dylan looks like he could be ready to run a race, or play some beach volleyball on a Tuesday afternoon in Kitsilano where he lives.

 Dylan looks relaxed, and it’s great to see him toe that start line.

-While sitting across the table from Dylan a week earlier at Cartem’s W Broadway on a cloudy but pleasant Vancouver morning, while enjoying a cappuccino and donut, we talk about the half marathon and what it looks like for him these days.
-He acknowledges the difference in training and commitment to run a 62 minute half, and a 68 minute half.
+While sitting across the table from Dylan a week earlier at Cartem’s W Broadway on a cloudy Vancouver morning, while enjoying a cappuccino and donut, we talk about the half marathon and what it looks like for him these days.
+He acknowledges the difference in training and commitment to run a 62 minute half, and the difference to that of a 68 minute half.
 Dylan’s PB is 1:02:14 from NYC’s spring race in 2011.

 I used to run a 62 and I know what that takes.
 Now I run 68's.

-I think about this very conversation as I see Dylan standing on the start line cocking his knees moments before the start.
-I’m excited to see how much Dylan’s training has his race pace down to, anxious that it has all paid off and will lead to further work to get faster, and focused on the task of trying to capture the entire race…all at the same time.
+I think about this very conversation as I see Dylan standing on the start line cocking his knees moments before the gun.
+I’m excited to see how Dylan’s training has resulted in race pace.

 The lead pack of runners seperate pretty quickly before downtown Calgary is even in their rear views and Dylan looks comfortable.
 I notice he is often looking around.
-For some runners this indicates uncomfort as they try to find something in the scenery to numb the pain, but this feels different for Dylan.
-He looks like he’s just taking it all in to be honest—a byproduct of being comfortable.
+For some runners this indicates uncomfort as they try to find something in the scenery to numb the pain, but it’s too early for that.
+Dylan looks like he’s just taking it all in to be honest — almost like he is enjoying being out there.

 At a 67 minute race for the men, that puts the lead pack at a pace of 3:10/km.
 Almost 19km/h.
 On my bike with all my camera gear, going 35km/h for a few minutes at a time to stay in front of the lead pack is a battle.
 It is remarkable how fast these folks are running.